turing-machines/mentals-ai/README.md

 etc.
 ```

 Calling the root instruction will suggest 8 possible next steps to calculate with the first 2 numbers and store these steps as tree nodes.
-Further processing of the agent results in building a tree that is convenient for the model to understand and infer the final answer.
+Further work by the agent results in the construction of a tree that is convenient for the model to understand and infer the final answer.

 ```
 4 5 8 2